Cricket-Windies humbled by Scotland in another T20 World Cup upset

 Jason Holder, who picked up two wickets with the ball, waged a lone battle for West Indies with a knock of 38 but it was not enough.

+In the day's second match in Hobart, Sikandar Raza's 48-ball 82 and a three-wicket haul from fast bowler Blessing Muzarabani powered Zimbabwe to a 31-run victory over Ireland.

+Raza smashed five sixes and an equal number of fours in his knock to help Zimbabwe post 174-7 after they were put in to bat.
+Ireland managed 143-9 in reply, with Raza also picking up a wicket with his gentle medium pace bowling.

-Zimbabwe meet Ireland in the day's second match at the same venue with the top two sides from each of the two groups progressing to the Super 12 stage.
+With the top two sides from each of the two groups set to progress to the Super 12 stage,the defeat by Scotland left West Indies facing a must-win match against Zimbabwe on Wednesday.

+"Tough loss for us, obviously disappointed.
+We have to work hard and win two games.
+I think it's all about accountability and taking responsibility," captain Nicholas Pooran said.

+"We have to put this loss behind us and pick ourselves up.
+Sometimes, when you lose games and perform bad as players, you want the next game to come as fast as possible."

 Scotland seemed to thrive in the cold and overcast conditions at the Bellerive Oval and got off to a brisk start after they were put in to bat, racing to 52-0 in the sixth and final over of powerplay when rain forced the players off.